 A recent review of organizing focuses on the U.S. context and differentiates the strategic logic that underlies organizing in comparison to other types of collective action (Authors forthcoming).
 Using a citation map of scholarship on organizing in the United States, the review identifies central areas in the literature.
 The current study adds to this work in three main ways.
 First, we provide a methodological description of citation mapping.
 Second, we expand the geographical scope of the mapping to include global scholarship on organizing beyond the U.S. context.
 Third, we present additional types of citation maps and analyses of organizing and democracy that provide methodological guidance to researchers seeking to implement these techniques in their research.

-To this end, we define the following three research questions in our illustrative analysis of organizing and democracy that we answer through citation mapping techniques:
+To this end, we define the following three research questions in our illustrative analysis of organizing and democracy, which we answer through citation mapping techniques: